E-commerce Website Redesign

 What is enterprise SEO?

-Enterprise SEO refers to search engine optimization for enterprise-level eCommerce websites and includes best practices for content pages, product pages, and technical website functioning that adheres to search engine rules and standards.
+Enterprise SEO refers to search engine optimization for enterprise-level eCommerce websites.
+It includes best practices for content pages, product pages, and technical website functioning that adhere to search engine rules and standards.

 How to use SEO for eCommerce?